 There were marks in the cement of the sidewalk telling us where the newel posts were and that they were octagonal in shape.

 Here is the finished newel.
 Panels similar to these were found on the bay window so we used them here also.

 The design of the spindle is an often used classic taken from a house in the neighborhood.
 I hand turned 72 of them.
-The spindles were turned from old growth cypress reclimed form an old water tower and the bottom of each was sealed with silicon to prevent rot.
+The spindles were turned from old growth cypress reclaimed from an old water tower.
+The bottom of each was sealed with silicon to prevent rot.

 The bracket design came from the brackets existing on the house.
 The first two brackets I made for the porch were installed at which time my wife said the scale was not right so I went back to the drawing board.
 I griped loudly but did it because I knew her eye could be depended on.
 My wife did an incredible job of painting them.